mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 Requires Nuclio v1.13.5 or higher.
 ```
 Node selection can be used to specify where to run workloads (e.g. specific node groups, instance types, etc.).
 This is a more advanced
 parameter mainly used in production deployments to isolate platform services from workloads.
-Node selection can be specified in the MLRun
+You can assign a node or a node group for MLRun or Nuclio serviceservices,
-and in the Nuclio service level, at the function level, and at the project level.
+for jobs executed by a service, and at the project level.
+When specified, the
+service/function/project can only run on nodes whose labels match the node selector entries configured for the specific service/function/project.

 Configurations defined at the function level take
 precedence over those at the project level.
 Configurations set at either the project or function level (or both) take precedence over
 those at the service level: if any configuration is specified at the project or function level (or both), the service level
 configuration is not considered.

+If node selection is not specified, the selection criteria defaults to the Kubernetes default behavior: the service/function run on a random node.

 To illustrate this logic, consider the following cases: